content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetContentGuard

+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

+### GetContentGuardOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentGuard

+`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

+SetContentGuard sets ContentGuard field to given value.

+### HasContentGuard

+`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

+HasContentGuard returns a boolean if a field has been set.

+### GetPulpLabels

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLabels() map[string]string`

+GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

+### GetPulpLabelsOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpLabelsOk() (*map[string]string, bool)`

+GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLabels

+`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpLabels(v map[string]string)`

+SetPulpLabels sets PulpLabels field to given value.

+### HasPulpLabels

+`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpLabels() bool`

+HasPulpLabels returns a boolean if a field has been set.

 ### GetPrn

 `func (o *ContainerContainerPullThroughDistributionResponse) GetPrn() string`